 Step 2: Start At The Top

-- The topper is considered the crowning glory, is usually a bit elaborate and helps to set the look for the whole tree.
+- The topper is considered the crowning glory, is usually a bit elaborate and helps to set the look for the entire tree.

 - Don’t necessarily put whatever you’re going to top the tree with (a star, angel, etc) right on the tip-top of the tree.
 Depending upon what you’re using, it can be very appealing to place it about a hand’s width down from the tip-top.
 It can be attached with floral wire or zip ties.
 If you attach it slightly down from the top, it should be buried into the branches a little instead of looking like it’s floating on the ends of the branches.

-- Most items that you use for a topper look best (and draw more attention) when they are combined with something else, such as picks.
-And good grief – picks are available in all varieties.
-We’re all familiar with floral and greenery picks, but I’ve even seen faux deer antlers on a pick.
+- Most items that you use for a topper look best (and draw more attention) when they are combined with something else, such as picks and/or ribbon.
+And good grief – these days picks are available in all varieties and colors!

 - Use 3 – 4 bunches of picks, instead of singular ones to make more of a statement.
 I’ll go into how to combine picks together in Step 3.

 - Start the picks below the topper and don’t think you have to point them going straight up.
 Picks pointing straight up (or at a slight angle) combined with picks pointing downward add a lot of interest.
-Depending upon what type of pick you’re using, you may actually want to turn the pick upside down, so that the top of the pick is facing whomever is looking up at the tree topper.
+Depending upon what type of pick you’re using, you may actually want to turn the pick upside down, so that the top of the pick is facing whomever is looking up at the tree topper, if your tree is taller than normal head height.

 Step 3: Add Dimension

-- Give your tree more dimension and make it look larger by adding picks to the body of it.
+- Give your tree more dimension and make it look larger by adding picks throughout the body of it.
+The picks should extend beyond the ends of the branches and should be angled in various directions – some downward, some upward and some sideways, if appropriate for the pick.

-- Stagger them all over the tree.
+- Stagger various types of picks all over the tree.
 Don’t put the same type of picks too close to one another.

 - Multiple picks combined together typically look better than just one lonely pick.
 Try combining three different types of picks together.
 For example – combine something with greenery with something long and stick looking (with or without leaves) and with something full (like a flower).